50ten40/rsyncster/README.md

 __CMS assumptions__
 * Simplified one-page interface.
 Bootstrap theme.
 * Mobile emphasis.
-No menus, mobile users can't see, don't use.
+Reduced or no menus, mobile users can't see without poking a widget, generally don't use.
-* No ajax or sliding features etc.
+* Reduced orn no ajax, sliding features etc.
 * Deep functionality and ui complexity available with login.
 * Public facing assets are obsessively lean and easily consumed.
+* No need to use drupal caching.
+(Todo: check for caching status before flushing)

 __Rsyncster Installation__
 * Git clone https://github.com/50ten40/rsyncster.git to your management directory.